Werner Lucas: Military career

 Lucas was born on 27 December 1917 in Berlin of the German Empire.
 Following flight training, he was posted to the 4.
 Staffel (4th squadron) of Jagdgeschwader 3 (JG 3—3rd Fighter Wing) on 8 February 1941.
 World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
 At the time of his posting, II.
 Gruppe of JG 3 was based in Arques in northern France and fighting against the Royal Air Force.
 On 10 February 1941, II.
 Gruppe was ordered to return to Germany for a period of rest and reequipment.
 The unit arrived at Darmstadt-Griesheim on 16 February where they received a complement of the new Messerschmitt Bf 109 F-2 fighter aircraft.

 On 25 April 1941, II.
 Gruppe began relocating back to the English Channel Front at Monchy-Breton.
 The Gruppe completed relocation on 4 May and flew its first mission on 7 May 1941.
 On 1 June 1941, II.
 Gruppe began its relocation to the Eastern Front.
 The ground elements moved immediately while the air elements followed on 8 June.
 On that day, they flew to Saint-Dizier and then to Böblingen.
-On the following day, they continued to Breslau-Gandau, now the Wrocław–Copernicus Airport in Poland, via Straubing.
+On the following day, they continued to Breslau-Gandau, now Wrocław Airport in Poland, via Straubing.